zacanger/niddesa/text/mahaniddesa-from-chinese/14-chinese-google.md

 the thirsty self-holding, you should not regard your eyes as your own...ears...
 Nose...Tongue...Body...Colors...Voices...Smells...Smells...All
 touches...Dhamma...Family...Group (congregation)...Residence...Profit...Fame
-…Praise…le…clothes…food…housing…patient's necessities and medical necessities…the world of desire...the world of color...the world of
+...Praise...le...clothes...food...housing...patient's necessities and medical necessities...the world of desire...the world of color...the world of
 colorlessness...the world of desire...the world of color...the world of
 colorlessness...
 I want to have...I don't want to have...I don't want to have...One aggregate has...The four aggregates have...The five aggregates